HCBS Session Highlight: How State Directors Can Build and Sustain Provider Relationships

 Bax indicated that state governments are slow to change in general but quick to change in terms of leadership and organizational structure.
 She advised that state staff must get to know providers in person to combat isolation.
 For example, leaving the office and meeting providers in their community to understand their needs and what matters to them most, thus building trust.
 She also suggests that states acknowledge existing difficulties and establish open communication with the provider community, giving them updates on progress and actions from the State.

 Regarding organizational structure, Hempfling noted another challenge.
 While younger incoming state staff have a high turnover rate, the provider base largely remains the same, making it hard to build consistent, strong relationships.
-Hempfling suggests that states remember everyone has a shared goal of enhancing overall quality, equity, and access.
+Hempfling suggests that states remember everyone has a shared goal of enhancing overall quality and access.
 Additionally, process changes like system implementations and other IT rollouts require open and ongoing communication before and after implementation to ensure success.
 Cox suggested that when a new system is implemented, states create user groups for direct feedback and discuss the effects on providers.

 Historical Mistakes and Tension